-- Overall GPA in curriculum courses Courses must be completed by the end of the fall semester to be calculated in GPA. - Science GPA Courses must be completed by the end of the fall semester to be calculated in GPA. - Observation hours evaluations - Number of curriculum courses completed Courses must be completed by the end of the fall semester to qualify for points on the application. - Quality of Essays Not part of initial application.
-Added after group information session. - Points will be deducted for repetition of curriculum courses due to previous unsuccessful course completion (D, F, or UW grade).
+- Overall GPA in curriculum courses Courses must be completed by the end of the fall semester to be calculated in GPA. - Anatomy and Physiology GPA Courses must be completed by the end of the fall semester to be calculated in GPA. - Observation/volunteer/paid work hours evaluations - Number of curriculum courses completed Two points awarded for Fall completion.
+One point awarded for courses enrolled in current Spring. - Quality of Essays Not part of initial application.
+Added after group information session. - Points will be deducted for repetition of curriculum courses due to previous unsuccessful course completion (D, F, or UW grade). - The scoring rubric is included in the appendices of this handbook.